Roxanne Reid - Africa Addict

 The Arniston Spa Hotel overlooks the beach, ocean and fishing harbour

 Arniston has the kind of allure that brings you back time and again, so it’s no surprise that we’ve visited numerous times.
-You can camp or stay in self-catering accommodation but over the past 25 years our all-time favourite Arniston accommodation has remained the Arniston Hotel, now rebranded as the Arniston Spa Hotel.
+There are lots of self-catering apartments and B&Bs – with or without a sea view – as well as chalets and campsites at Arniston Resort.
+But over many years our all-time favourite Arniston accommodation has remained the Arniston Spa Hotel.

 Just a stone’s throw from the beach, it was originally built in 1933 and has had a varied past.
-From a place where rowdy types came to knock back the booze in the early days, it turned all prim and proper after World War II – a place where single women were discouraged and unmarried couples definitely got the cold shoulder.
-There was a major makeover in the 1980s (the incarnation we first fell in love with) and again in the early 2000s, when it became the inclusive, family-friendly place it is today.
-It’s now part of the Cape Country Routes collection of privately owned hotels.
+From a place where rowdy types came to knock back the booze in the early days, it turned all prim and proper after World War II – a place where single women were discouraged and unmarried couples got the cold shoulder.
+There was a major makeover in the 1980s, and again in the early 2000s, when it became the family-friendly place it is today.
+It’s part of the Cape Country Routes collection of privately owned hotels.

 Sea-facing room at the Arniston Hotel